Sparse MoEs meet Efficient Ensembles

+\paragraph{Summary.} While simple ensembling of sparse MoEs results in strong predictive performance, we lose their computational efficiency.
+We next show how to efficiently combine ensembling and sparse MoEs, exploiting the fact that statically combining sparse MoEs with fewer experts remains effective.

-Equipped with the insights from \cref{sec:sparse_moes_meet_efficient_ensembles}, we describe partitioned batch ensemble (pBE), with the goal of keeping the strengths of both sparse MoEs and ensembles.
-Conceptually, we can view pBE as jointly learning an ensemble of smaller sparse MoEs, where all the layers that do not contain experts are shared across the members, e.g., the self-attention layers.
-As its name indicates, pBE is inspired by batch ensemble in that (a) ensemble members have shared parameters---here, the sharing is tailored to sparse MoEs---and (b) we reuse the idea of tiled representations.
+Equipped with the insights from \cref{sec:sparse_moes_meet_efficient_ensembles}, we describe \mname (\ack), with the goal of keeping the strengths of both sparse MoEs and ensembles.
+Conceptually, \ack jointly learns an ensemble of smaller sparse MoEs, where all layers without experts (e.g., attention layers) are shared across the members.